-What is Decision Making Process?
+What is the definition of Decision Making Process?

-In its simplest sense, decision making process is the act of choosing between two or more courses of action.
+The simple definition of the decision-making process is the act of choosing between two or more courses of action.

 It is possible to distinguish between making decisions according to their size and meaning for us.

-There are many studies that explain a decision-making and a good number of books have been written on this subject.
+There are many studies that explain decision-making and a good number of books have been written on this subject.

 One of the most successful ones that I have read an amazing book and one of Dan Arieli‘s best sellers: “The Hidden Forces That Shape Our Decisions.”